JLin-dev/PyPong/readme.md

 # __PyPong__

 Hi everyone, this is my first time using pyton for a looooonng time.
 Last time I learned python was in a data science course which is years ago.
 And this is my first indivual big projct with python.
 I will be using pygame to develope pong game this is also why is called PyPong.
 I am aimming to learn more about python in this project and in addation muti-player networking, and perhaps AI traning as well.
 In this open source repo you will see my ~~spaghetti~~ some what organize code.

+Quick update: this side project is temp suspended due busy schdule.

 ## __Env setting__